thorwhalen/essays/ai_horizons.md

 The mind has more of the messy multi-connected structure of language than the neat arrangements of matrices.

 ### Coding
+"_I’m not sure that programming has to exist at all._" -- Bret Victor

 I said "coding" instead of "programming languages" on purpose.
 It's the "programming" that I'm pointing the accusatory finger at, not the language part.
 Again, language is close to the mind, and will be involved in our communicating our designs to a computer.